A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

+Note that the quantities ${\bar N}_t,_t$ and ${\tilde h}_{(t)ij},_t$ must also be chosen on an initial FHS (the quantity ${\bar N}^i_{(t)},_t$ then follows from equation (2.16)), but that their values at successive FHSs do not follow from the dynamical equations.
+Rather, said values must be inferred independently from the effects of the cosmic expansion on ${\bf T}_t$ for each time step.
+(In particular, for isotropic cosmology, the KE of ${\bar F}_t$ is required to vanish as long as equation (3.24) holds, so that ${\bar x}_t=0$ from equation (3.44) determines ${\bar N}_t,_t$.)
+Lastly, note that the chosen equation of state characterizing the matter source on the initial FHS must be compatible with the initial data and with the local conservation laws.

 But in general we must also have an evolution scheme in $\cal N$.
-The reason for this is that when there is coupling to non-gravitational fields (e.g., electromagnetism), non-gravitational force laws in $\cal N$ determine the motion of sources and thus ${\bf T}_t$, which enters into the evolution scheme in ${\overline{\cal N}}$.
-So when there is coupling to non-gravitational fields the evolution schemes in ${\overline{\cal N}}$ and $\cal N$ are intertwined.
+The reason for this is that, when there is coupling to non-gravitational dynamical fields, the dynamics of these fields depend on the equations of motion (2.11) in $\cal N$ (and not on the equations of motion in ${\overline{\cal N}}$).
+That is, if there is coupling to non-gravitational fields (e.g., electromagnetism), non-gravitational force laws in $\cal N$ enter the equations of motion and contribute to the evolution scheme of these fields.
+So when there is coupling between gravitational and non-gravitational dynamical fields, the evolution schemes in ${\overline{\cal N}}$ and $\cal N$ are intertwined.